The Song of the Sea

 Tunis and Livorno, Italy and North Africa

-The history of the music of Italian Jews is a rich and complex one.
+The music history of Italian Jews is a rich and complex one.

-Every Jewish community in Italy, beit large or small, maintained its ownmusical tradition up at least up to the early 1900s.
-The melodies, generally orally transmitted, show traces of constant cultural exchange.
-Italian Jews boast their own peculiar tradition, dating back from the communities present in Rome well before the Diaspora even began, before the destruction of the second Temple: but there are also many communities who follow the rito tedesco – Ashkenazim – or the rito spagnolo –the Sephardim, who arrived from Spain and southern Italy after the expulsion of the Jews in 1492.
+Every Jewish community in Italy, Beit large or small, maintained its own musical tradition at least up to the early 1900s.
+The melodies, generally vocally transmitted, show traces of constant cultural exchange.
+Italian Jews boast their own peculiar tradition, dating back from the communities present in Rome well before the Diaspora even began, before the destruction of the second Temple: but there are also many communities who follow the “rito Tedesco” (Germain ritual) – Ashkenazim – or the “rito Spagnolo” (Spanish ritual)–the Sephardim, who arrived from Spain and southern Italy after the expulsion of the Jews in 1492.

-This concert explores the connection between melodies used in Italian communities, in particular for the chanting of piyutim, and melodies inuse in North Africa and the middle east; concentrating on the role of Livorno as a crossroads between Italy andthe Sephardic communities of the Mediterranean – a role the city and its Je wishcommunity have played for centuries, leaving evident traces in all aspects of popular culture, from language to food to music, and in particular in the Livornese synagogue song.
+This concert explores the connection between melodies used in Italian communities, especially for the chanting of piyyutim, melodies used in North Africa and the middle east; concentrating on the role of Livorno as a crossroad between Italy and the Sephardic communities of the Mediterranean – a role the city and its Je wish community have played for centuries, leaving evident traces in all aspects of popular culture, from language, to food, to music, and in particular in the “Livornese” (from Livorno) synagogue song.
 Today we can still hear the force of this influence by comparing the melodies sung in Sephardic communities in North Africa, Israel, the Middle East to the traditional melodies from Livorno, as they are still sung locally and in other Italian communities, most notably Florence.
-In many striking cases, melodies that sound strongly local, deeply rooted in their own tradition, and distant as a classical Italian aria can be from a Moroccan traditional chanting, show instead a common root and show how an original tune has been modified by generations of use and oral transmission.
-Dozens of enchanting piyutim testify to this long and continuous interchange across the Mediterranean, and constitute in themselves a rich, fascinating “song of the Sea”.
+In many striking cases, melodies that sound strongly local, deeply rooted in their own tradition, and distant as a classical Italian air can be from a Moroccan traditional chanting, show instead a common root and show how an original tune has been modified by generations of use and vocal transmission.
+Dozens of enchanting piyyutim testify to this long and continuous interchange across the Mediterranean, and constitute in themselves a rich, fascinating “song of the Sea”.

 Enrico Fink and Raiz feat.
 Frank London